cmhamel/automesh/book/examples/spheres_cont/README.md

 2    | 15.2 sec | 111 kB  |   8.5 |   4.5
 4    | 13.5 min | 885 kB  |  73.6 |  36.8
 10   | xxx      | 13.8 MB |  xxxx | xxxxx

-#TODO: Comparison with Sculpt on a single processor, for timing and file size.

 Cubit is used for the visualizations with the following recipe: